 El Nido Island Hopping — Tour A: Lagoons and Beaches

 People visit El Nido, Palawan for one reason: Island hopping.
-And if you go, you’ll understand why.
 It’s awe inspiring.
-There are four tours, A, B, C and D. This post is about Tour A: Lagoons & Beaches.
+This post is about Tour A: Lagoons & Beaches.
 If you only have time for one tour, this, IMHO, is the one to take.
-El Nido is not a beach resort like Boracay.
-Rather, it’s one of the coolest places to explore in the Philippines.
+While El Nido is not a beach resort like Boracay, it is one of the coolest places to explore in the Philippines.
 My other post has a map and a recommendation for the best pizza place in El Nido, Altrove.
 Click here for a previous post on where El Nido is located and how to get there.
 Palawan weather info at the end of this post.
 (Nice!
 29,000+ views and counting!.
 Glad so many people are interested in El Nido 🙂

 Tour A Overview